 With Giving Days happening all over the country this month, you may be asking yourself – how do some nonprofits make it seem so easy to raise money?
 They have one marketing trick in common – they use a unique value proposition, tailored to their donors.
-Unique value proposition is a simple, clear and convincing statement that tells your customers how you serve their needs, what they can expect and why you are better than, OR different from, the competition.
+A unique value proposition is a simple and clear statement that tells your customers how you serve their needs, what benefits they receive and why you are better than or different from the competition.
 It is your organization’s sweet spot and defines how you stand out from the crowd.
 It can be explicit or implicit.
 Unique value proposition should be easy to identify and recall because it creates a powerful association with the organization’s brand.
 It should serve as the centerpiece of your marketing message.
 But, it should vary based on your intended customer – client, donor, volunteer or employee.

 In the social sector, we have a slight twist to unique value proposition is defined less by actual benefits or features and more by collective experience.
 Maya Angelou captured the essence of this concept when she said, “People will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
 The key here is that when donors think of your organization, they experience a positive reaction, which causes them to act.
 If research suggests donors need to have a positive interaction seven times BEFORE they donate, with Giving Days just around the corner, you need to start NOW to make their list.

 So, how to do you create your unique value proposition?
 For now, let’s think about it in terms of connecting to donors, but this exercise can also be used to develop a unique value proposition for your clients, volunteers or employees.